murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+**Developed by:** Ludovic Dutoit

-**Developed by:** Julian Catchen, Nicolas Rochette
+**Adapted from:** Julian Catchen, Nicolas Rochette

-**Adapted by:** Ludovic Dutoit

 ## Introduction

-In this second exercise we will be working on threespine stickleback data sampled from throughout Oregon, on the West Coast of the United States.
-These sticklebacks can be found in a number of habitats from costal marine and freshwater habitats, to inland river habitats, to high mountain lakes in the interior of Oregon.
-We want to understand how these populations relate to one another and in this exercise, you will examine three of these populations: a coastal marine population, a coastal freshwater, and an inland river population.
-Our data consist of 30 samples in these three populations.
-For more information on the background of this study, see [Catchen et al, 2013](https://onlinelibrary.wiley.com/doi/10.1111/mec.12330).
+In this second exercise we will identify variants on common bullies (AKA: Lake Fish) data sampled from Laka Wanaka and Lake Wakatipu, in Aotearoa New Zealand.
+These fishes look different at different depths, and we find ourselves asking whether those morphological differences are heritable.  humble New Zealand cichlids

   <p align="center"><br><img src="img/map_stickleback2.png" alt="drawing" width="700"/></p>
 Map of Stickleback populations

 Without access to a reference genome, we want to assemble the RAD loci and examine population structure.
 However, before we can do that, we want to explore the *de novo* parameter space in order to be confident that we are assembling our data in an optimal way.
+The detailed information of the stacks parameter can be found [in this explanation](http://catchenlab.life.illinois.edu/stacks/param_tut.php)

-Stack (i.e. locus) formation is controlled by three main parameters:
+In summary, Stack (i.e. locus) formation is controlled by three main parameters:

 -m :  the minimum amount of reads to create a locus (default: 3)

 **-M : the number of mismatches allowed between alleles of the same locus (i.e. The one we want to optimise)**

--n : The number of mismatches between between loci between individuals (should be set to M)
+-n : The number of mismatches between loci between individuals. (should be set to M)

 If that does not make sense or you would like to know more, have a quick read of [this explanation from the manual](http://catchenlab.life.illinois.edu/stacks/param_tut.php).